rafid29mehda/Docker/README.md

 ## 3. Docker

 Docker is a popular platform as a service (PaaS) for containerization.
 It creates, deploy, and run applications in lightweight, portable containers, which encapsulate an application and its dependencies.
-Here dependencies refers to the system libraries, runtimes, configuration files, database drivers etc.
+Here, dependencies refers to the system libraries, runtimes, configuration files, database drivers etc.

 Imagine you have a lunchbox that holds your sandwich, fruit, and a drink.
 Docker is like a digital lunchbox that holds your software and everything it needs to work properly.